Savings and mortgage base rates

 Mortgage Customers

-Following the previous Base Rate change on the 7th of November, our variable mortgage rates decreased by 0.15% from 4th of December 2024.
-The new rates are shown below
+Following the Base Rate change on the 6th of February 2025, our variable mortgage rates decreased by 0.15% from 4th of April 2025.
+The current rates are shown below

-If your repayment amount is changing we will contact you with your new monthly repayment details by the 16th of December.
+If your repayment amount is changing we will contact you with your new monthly repayment details.

 If you have a fixed rate mortgage then your monthly repayment won't change until you come to the end of your fixed rate period